Where we work and what we do

 - Ground Segment Reference Facility – developing and testing the new technologies required for next-generation ground systems

 - Space Debris Office – coordinating ESA's research activities on space debris and providing operational services

-- Space Situational Awareness – developing technology that will protect Europe’s investment in space
+- Space safety and security – developing technology that will protect Europe’s investment in space

 Our control rooms and engineering facilities are perhaps the most eye-catching indication of what goes on at ESOC.
 And they can certainly be the scene of drama at moments when spacecraft are launched or a satellite enters orbit around an alien world.
 But they are just the means to an end.

 The essence of what happens at ESOC occurs in the human realm: building teams, training engineers, developing technical mangers and working with partner agencies and organisations around the world.